Last updated: 09/27/2021

 Please note requests to remove your email address from our lists may take some time to fulfill.
 We may also still contact you as needed to provide important announcements or notifications regarding the Services.

-User contributions: You also may provide information to be posted on public areas of the Website, or transmitted to other users of the Website or third parties (collectively, "User Contributions").
+User contributions: You also may provide information to be posted on public areas of the Services, or transmitted to other users of the Services or third parties (collectively, "User Contributions").
 Your User Contributions are posted on and transmitted to others at your own risk.
 We cannot and do not guarantee that your User Contributions will not be viewed by unauthorized persons.

 4. Information collected automatically